 Visit our dedicated Literacy Rich Classrooms page to hear about new resources for the 2022-2023 school year as well as to learn more about First Book and Susan Neuman’s research.
 Download the Literacy Rich Classroom Library Checklist to assess your own classroom library.

 Free Guides to Revisit

-First Book Network members have access to free resources to help them hold space for intentional lessons, to make space for diverse activities, and to help them have the hard conversations in their classrooms.
+First Book Network members have access to free resources to help them hold space for intentional lessons, to make space for diverse activities, and to help to address student mental wellness in classrooms.
 The team works with specialists in the field, in both research and creating lesson plans, to help shape in-person and remote learning opportunities for educators.
-Revisit popular tools like our Empowering Educators guides or download our new tools, like our Diversity & Inclusion Calendar.
+Revisit popular tools like our Student Mental Health guide or download our new tools, like our Diversity & Inclusion Calendar.

 Diversity & Inclusion Calendar

 Created in response to Network member feedback, the diversity-themed calendar highlights month-long observances, religious holidays, and dates of cultural, historical, and inclusive significance.
 The First Book team just launched the 2022-2023 calendar for the new school year.
 Download the free calendar to bring more inclusivity to the classroom.

 First Book’s title selection team works diligently to help Title I educators keep their libraries filled with new and relevant books each year on the First Book Marketplace.
 Recently, First Book has committed a $1.5 million investment to boost our inventory in this critical year, when educators need books more than ever.
 The inventory buys happening now will feature more than 60% diverse titles that reflect the kids served by the First Book Network.

 Each month we curate themed lists for educators and First Book partners.
 Eligible educators shopping the Marketplace can start their libraries by browsing our most recent lists.